 The Plan.
 Pursuant to the requirements of the Securities Exchange Act of 1934, the trustees (or other persons who administer the employee benefit plan) have duly caused this annual report to be signed on its behalf by the undersigned, thereunto duly authorized.

-Sirius International Holding Company, Inc. (formerly known as White Mountains Holding Company, Inc.) 401(k) Savings and Investment Plan (the "Plan")
+Sirius International Holding Company, Inc. 401(k) Savings and Investment Plan (the "Plan")